Simo56/AST-iPyNB/README.md

 ## Acknowledgements

 - Tereza, Adeosun and Dominik for the help and effort we put in this project.
+Thanks!